odoe/learn-dojo/posts/migrating-to-dojo-6.md

 To use this in a render factory method, pass the block middleware to the `create` method so that it's available to your render factory.

-> Anything you pass into the create() method will be available to your render factory methods as middlewarre.
+Anything you pass into the create() method will be available to your render factory methods as middleware.

 ```ts
 const factory = create({ block }).properties<{ standalone?: boolean; path?: string }>();